otago/tiles/readme.md

 	}
 }
 ```
-## allowing the user to specify how many columns they want
+## Allowing the user to specify how many columns they want

 You can provide an DataObject where the Cols val will be written to. so you can have 3,2 or however many cols you want wide: